ErlingSigurdson/SegMap595/README.md

 ## Mapped bytes

-If the map string is valid, mapped bytes will be placed in a member array in the ascending order of characters they represent: from 0 to 9, from 'A' to 'Z', non-alphanumerics at the end.
+If the map string is valid, mapped bytes will be placed in a member array in the ascending order of characters they represent: from 0 to 9, from A to Z, non-alphanumerics at the end.

 By default, the dot bit will be in an OFF state (cleared for a common-cathode display, set for a common-anode display) in all mapped bytes, therefore you will have to manipulate this bit in your code as necessary.
 The dot bit position within a byte is indicated by the return value of `get_dot_bit_pos()` method, as shown below.

 Glyphs are not standardized globally.
-Some of them do resemble their actual prototype characters, some are rather sketchy (like 'G', 'K', 'T', 'V', 'X' and 'Z'), others are outright arbitrary (like 'M' and 'W').
+Some of them do resemble their actual prototype characters, some are rather sketchy (like G, K, T, V, X and Z), others are outright arbitrary (like M and W).

 This library offers two glyph sets: